-2) Based on the information you give us, we will check and let you know whether you need to apply for a transhipment approval from us, the EPA.
-You should also check with WorkSafe New Zealand to establish whether a WorkSafe transhipment permit is required.
-You may choose to contact them earlier.
-(In some situations, you may not need an approval or a permit.)
+- Based on the information provided, we will advise whether a transhipment approval is required from us.
+Applicants should also check with WorkSafe New Zealand to establish whether a WorkSafe transhipment permit is required.

-3) Ensure your shipper contacts the New Zealand port(s) on the planned route to find out their off-loading, transport and storage requirements.
-If you are transporting explosives, check for any limits on the amount and type of explosives the ports can handle.
+- Ensure the shipper contacts the New Zealand port(s) on the planned route to find out their off-loading, transport and storage requirements.
+If explosives are being transported, check for any limits on the amount and type of explosives the ports can handle.

-Application form for transhipment approval of hazardous substances
+Application form for approval for transhipment of a hazardous substance (DOCX, 137KB)

-If your plans change, please let us know as soon as possible.
+If your plans change, you must let us know as soon as possible.
 We cannot change the conditions of a transhipment approval after is it issued.

-Once you submit your application, all information you supply falls under the New Zealand Official Information Act (OIA) 1982, which covers government transparency and release of official information.
-This means that if a request is made for the public release of your application, we may release it, unless you can show that it is commercially sensitive.
+Once an application is submitted to us, all the information supplied in it falls under the New Zealand Official Information Act (OIA) 1982, which covers government transparency and the release of official information.
+This means that if a request is made for the public release of an application, we may release it, unless it can be shown to be commercially sensitive.